Tampere

 Tampere specs

 • Tampere is the third largest city in Finland.
-Population is 250 353 (growing at a rate of ca. 3 000 per year).
+The population is approximately 260,000.

 • 2 out of 3 Finns live within 200 kilometres of Tampere.